marcbadger/CarND-Advanced-Lane-Lines/README.md

 Another potential improvement would be to better estimate the perspective transform, or use the lane lines to determine a perterbation to the transform.
 This would allow joint fitting of the left and right lane lines to do a better job.

 By far the biggest weakness of my pipeline is the color thresholding step.
-Each new video has a different set of colors for the lines and pavement, which would be exaserbated by passing shadows, clouds, time of day, forests, etc.  My pipeline didn't to a great job on the challenge video (it just can't stay away from the edges on the cement barrier!)
+Each new video has a different set of colors for the lines and pavement, which would be exaserbated by passing shadows, clouds, time of day, forests, etc.  My method of looking at the videos, measuring brightess of line regions, of road regions, and combining them into a threshold seemed to generate a new case for each "problem segment" in the video.
+I have low confidence that these parameters would generalize to a new setting.
+For instance, my pipeline didn't to a great job on the challenge video (it just can't stay away from the edges on the cement barrier!)

 ![alt text][challengeResult]